-The Historic Pilgrimage: The day after Trinity Sunday, 1686, when De La Salle and the Brothers took their first vows, they made the pilgrimage to Liesse, walking all through the night, and again pronounced the vows at the foot of the statue of Our Lady of Joy.
+They walked all through the night and pronounced the vows once more at the foot of the statue of Our Lady of Joy.

 Liesse Notre Dame (Our Lady of Joy) was and remains a center of Marian pilgrimage.
 De La Salle often covered the distance from Reims on foot as a pilgrim.
 The town of Liesse is situated about 45 km (approx. 28 miles) northwest of Reims.
 He sent Adrian Nyel here in March 1679, advising him to make this pilgrimage, and after that to attempt the opening of a first school.
 De La Salle made Our Lady the “superior” of his young Institute: “I want Mary to be the Director and Queen of our schools.”